 - Digital signal processing uses a CPU to process the audio as representative bits (0’s and 1’s).
 Examples of Digital Signal Processing are the many mixing, mastering, and effects plug-ins you use within a Digital Audio Workstation.

-There are many differences between analog and digital, but for the purposes of this blog you just need to understand that “DSP” is audio processing that’s handled by a computer CPU, rather than an electrical circuit.
+There are many differences between analog and digital.
+Still, for the purposes of this blog, you just need to understand that “DSP” is audio processing that’s handled by a computer CPU, rather than an electrical circuit.

 The problem with plug-ins

 If you’ve ever run a multi-track session in your Digital Audio Workstation, you may already have experienced the limits of digital signal processing.

 - They're CPU intensive, meaning your computer has to work harder to run your different EQs, compressors, and other effects.
 Running too much DSP can cause your session to slow down or even crash.

 - They add latency.
 Many DAWs can compensate for latency by adding a counter-delay or “buffer” to ensure all the tracks play back in sync, but this doesn’t help if you are recording something into the session.
 You’ll experience a delay from when you strike a note to when it plays back through your speakers or headphones.

 Latency is the increase in the time it takes for an audio signal to travel from your input source to your speakers.